Loading...

 Question 12

-What are the three factors that can inhibit hydrogen ion secretion in the stomach?
+What factors can inhibit H+ secretion in the stomach?

 Question 13